google/applied-computing-series/ac1-markdown/regression_and_line_of_best_fit/creating_line_of_best_fit.md

 ![Scatter plot with a trendline.](figures/average_sat_score_completion_rate.png)

-Now that there is a trend line and equation of a line on the graph, you can use this information to analyze data and predict results given your data.
+Now that there is a trendline and equation of a line on the graph, you can use this information to analyze data and predict results given your data.
 In particular you can use the slope and y-intercept.
 Don\'t worry if you don\'t remember how to find this information from the equation of